remix-run/remix-website/data/posts/remix-vs-next.md

 ## Bottom Line

 Remix apps get their speed from backend infrastructure and prefetching.
 Next.js gets its speed from SSG.
-Since SSG has limited use cases, especially as features and data scale, you will lose that speed unless you make your back end fast (and make sure you don't introduce network waterfall chains when you switch away from SSG!).
+Since SSG has limited use cases, especially as features and data scale, you will lose that speed unless you make your backend fast (and make sure you don't introduce network waterfall chains when you switch away from SSG!).

-Since you have to make your back end fast in either case, invest your time there instead of abstractions for the architectural divergence caused by SSG.
+Since you have to make your backend fast in either case, invest your time there instead of abstractions for the architectural divergence caused by SSG.

-SSG and the Jamstack were great work-a-rounds for slow backend services.
-The latest generation is fast and only getting faster.
+SSG and the Jamstack were great workarounds for slow backend services.
+The latest generation of platforms and databases is fast and only getting faster.
 Even the Shopify API backing these apps can send a response to a query in 200ms from pretty much anywhere in the world, I tested it from every continent except Antarctica! <small>(Going to need [@chancethedev](https://twitter.com/chancethedev) to try it out for me when he's there this month.)</small>

-It would honestly be totally acceptable to skip all caching strategies this article discussed and hit the shopify API in each request on the server.
+It would honestly be totally acceptable to skip all caching strategies this article discussed and hit the Shopify API in each request on the server.
 Instead of a 1.2s load it would be 1.4.
 Instead of 0.8s it would be 1.
-Bupkus.
-If you've got a slow backend API, invest your time making that fast, not caching work-a-rounds.
+Bupkis.
+If you've got a slow backend API invest your time making that fast instead of using caching workarounds.

 Data loading is only half of the story, too.
 In Remix, your data abstractions can also encapsulate data mutation concerns since Remix has both loading and mutation APIs.
 All the code stays on the server, leading to better application code and smaller bundles in the browser.